 NJBIC promotes sensible immigration reform that supports economic growth, provides New Jersey companies with both the high-skilled and low-skilled talent they need, and allows the integration of immigrants into our economy as consumers, workers, entrepreneurs and citizens.
 NJBIC believes the following specific principles should guide immigration reform efforts:

-- Control immigration more effectively by enhancing border security, addressing the problem of visa overstays, and developing a simple and secure system for employers to verify employment eligibility.
+- Manage borders effectively and humanely, address the problem of visa overstays, and develop a simple and secure system for employers to verify employment eligibility.

-- Increase opportunities for immigrants to enter the United States workforce — and for foreign students to stay in the United States to work — so that we can attract and keep the best, the brightest and the hardest-working, who will strengthen our economy.
+- Increase opportunities for immigrants to enter the United States workforce — and for talented international students to stay in the United States to work — so that we can attract and keep the best, the brightest and the hardest-working, who will strengthen our economy.

 - Establish a flexible and timely system to control future flows of immigrants so that admission numbers expand or contract based on the needs of the economy and the supply of domestic workers.